claragt/clara-portfolio/posts/10-equity-and-justice-prompts-for-ai.md

 tags:
   - equity
 ---
-**Download the [12 equity and justice questions about AI](https://drive.google.com/file/d/1XMOd-KCakYTEPJhExD3BN7a3SCQOhlop/view?usp=sharing) as a pdf**
+Download the [12 equity and justice questions about AI](https://drive.google.com/file/d/1XMOd-KCakYTEPJhExD3BN7a3SCQOhlop/view?usp=sharing) as a pdf

+*F﻿irst published 2 June 2025*

 *Updated 7 Aug 2025 to add prompts 11 & 12*